 If a young person scores less than 4 in this area, please provide the young person with some information and advice around drug or alcohol use.
 If there is a score of 5-6, please consider seeking advice from Barnsley YP Substance Misuse Service and make a referral if appropriate.
 If a young person scores over 7 in this area, this would usually prompt a referral into Barnsley Young Persons Substance Misuse Service:

 Barnsley Young Persons Substance Misuse Service

-If a young person scores highly in either of these sections, or you have particular concerns, please refer to the appropriate young person support agency(s) below, and follow their referral procedures.
-It is recommended that you also follow Early Help procedures.
-In an emergency, consider calling 999 or attending A&E.
+If a young person scores highly in either of these sections, or you have certain concerns, please refer to the appropriate young person support agency(s) below, and follow their referral procedures.
+It's best that you also follow early help procedures.
+In an emergency, call 999 or attend A&E.